anshulbahukhandi/SetOfStacks/README.md

 What is set of stack?

--This Data structure can be used to store any number of names and corresponding IDs
+- This Data structure can be used to store any number of names and corresponding IDs
 - Instead of storing the data at top of the pile in single stack and using usual "Last In First Out" system to pop out of stack.
 This data structure provides some more functionalities.
 - Instead of creating one giant stack when data set is large it create several substacks all connected.